bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 - 10 x 8-16 Thread, 5/8” Long, Thread-Forming Screw
 - 1 x #2 phillips head screwdriver

 To get the longest battery life and the best driving experience, it is important to have the ROV close to balanced from front to back in water and close to neutrally buoyant.
-The Newton Gripper adds a bit of weight and more buoyancy to the ROV, so it will need to be retrimmed based on your operating conditions.
+The Newton Gripper adds a bit of weight to the ROV, so it will need to be retrimmed based on your operating conditions.
 Trimming the ballast may involve a bit of trial and error.

 ## Setup in QGroundControl